 As far as the smell factor, no poop smells awesome, but healthy poop shouldn’t smell toxic and putrid.
 If someone you have a crush on walked into the bathroom right after you dropped a load, the smell level should be such that you wouldn’t be mortified – only slightly embarrassed.

-Okay – so what we’ve gathered here today is that if you’re shitting two or three times a day with ease, it’s smooth, formed and soft enough to land in the toilet in a “C” or “S” shape, it’s medium to darker brown in color, and it isn’t SUPER stinky – congratulations, your poop is top notch.
+Okay – so what we’ve gathered here today is that if you’re shitting two or three times a day with ease, and it’s smooth, formed and soft enough to land in the toilet in a “C” or “S” shape, and it’s medium to darker brown in color, and it isn’t SUPER stinky – then congratulations, your poop is top notch.

 Shitting should be an easy, enjoyable, non-issue.
 If you missed the mark on some of these or if pooping is frustrating or a point of concern, then it’s time to start tweaking what you eat.
 Because what comes out is a direct product of what goes in.

 Eating a Whole Food Plant Based diet is the best way to balance out your gut and turn you into a gold star shitting machine.
-Once you experience how good it feels to have healthy shits on the daily, you will never want to go back.
+Once you experience how good it feels to have healthy shits on the daily, you’ll never want to go back.
 Guaranteed.

 Okay – this wraps up part one of healthy poop explained in a nutshell.
 I’ll cover farting and bloating in part two on the 25th.
 I swear, the 10 year old boy in me loves this series.

 Damn – there’s a lot going on up in here!
 Good thing I’m not wasting precious time in the bathroom.

-Okay – There’s no easy transition into a recipe after that Fuckery.
-I’m not even going to try.
+Okay – There’s no easy transition to a recipe after this Fuckery, so I’m not even going to try. 😉

 - 1 package of soba noodles feel free to buy the type that has buckwheat flour and whole wheat flour because the 100% buckwheat noodles are expensive